Brigham Young

 After arriving in Utah, Young founded Salt Lake City and established the State of Deseret before being appointed Utah's first territorial governor by President Millard Fillmore in 1850.
 As governor, Young allowed polygamy, supported slavery and its expansion into Utah, and led the efforts to legalize and regulate slavery in the 1852 Act in Relation to Service, based on his beliefs on slavery.
 He exerted considerable power over the territory through his theocratic political system, theodemocracy.
 After President James Buchanan appointed a new governor of the territory, Young declared martial law and re-activated the Nauvoo Legion, beginning the Utah War.
 During the conflict, the Utah Territorial Militia committed a series of attacks that resulted in the mass murder of at least 120 members of the Baker–Fancher immigrant wagon train, known as the Mountain Meadows Massacre.
 The following month, the Aiken massacre was perpetrated on Young's orders.
-In 1858, the war ended when Young surrendered; agreeing to resign as governor and allow federal troops to enter the Utah Territory in exchange for a pardon granted to Mormon settlers from President Buchanan.
+In 1858, the war ended when Young surrendered, agreeing to resign as governor and allow federal troops to enter the Utah Territory in exchange for a pardon granted to Mormon settlers from President Buchanan.

 A polygamist, Young had 56 wives (Note: Estimates vary, and researchers state that not all of the fifty-six marriages were sexual relationships.
 Young did not live with a number of his wives or publicly hold them out as wives, which has led to confusion on the number and their identities.
-One source from the LDS Church's largest university estimates that thirty-one of his marriages were eternity-only ceremonies that did not involve sex.) and 57 children.
+One source from BYU, the LDS Church's largest university, estimates that thirty-one of his marriages were eternity-only ceremonies that did not involve sex.) and 57 children.
 His teachings are contained in the 19 volumes of transcribed and edited sermons in the Journal of Discourses.
 His legacy and impact are seen throughout the American West, including numerous memorials, temples, and schools named in his honor.
 In 2016, Young was estimated to have around 30,000 descendants.